How to respond to a negative review?

 4. Continue the conversation offline.

-Offering the reviewer the possibility to continue the conversation offline can be a tremendous help when dealing with a negative review.
+Offering the reviewer the possibility to continue the conversation offline can be a tremendous help when dealing with negative reviews.
 Not only can you prevent an ongoing back and forth with the reviewer and your business, but this also indicates that you are willing to spend the time necessary to deal with the complaint of your customer.

 This tip also applies to offering concessions, which was discussed in the previous point.
 If you feel like the reviewer is entitled to free consumption, be sure to let him or her know offline or do it privately.
 This way you avoid other people leaving negative comments just to get free stuff from your business!